 - depression suffered by a mother who lost her baby;

-- the plain-spokenness of men vs. the catty remarks often made by women who feel threatened by another woman;
+- the plain-spokenness between men vs. the catty remarks often made by women who feel threatened by another woman;

 - the assumption that women should not be independent;